etcd-io/etcd/Documentation/0.5/other_apis.md

 ## Delete a member

 Remove a member from the cluster.
+The member ID must be a hex-encoded uint64.
 Returns empty when successful.
 Returns a string describing the failure condition when unsuccessful.

 If the member does not exist in the cluster an HTTP 500(TODO: fix this) will be returned.
 If the cluster fails to process the request within timeout an HTTP 500 will be returned, though the request may be processed later.